DronCode/RG3/README.md

  - [ ] Implement multithread for analyzer
  - [ ] Add support of async operations on Python side
- - [ ] Add releases from CI jobs into PyPi
  - [ ] Support template deduction & aliasing
  - [ ] Implement integration tests & embed it into GitHub Actions
  - [ ] Support macOS & OSX Frameworks (lookup via `xcrun`)
- - [ ] Support Linux & support GCC as source for SDK paths

 Current limitations
 -------------------

- * Currently I'm focused on Windows support.
-Linux & MacOS support will be later.
  * Project WILL NOT support code inside function scope.
 I'm focused only on header analysis.
 Feel free to fork with project and make which analysis what you want.
  * Multithreading: not supported now, but will be supported later.
  * Context: not supported.
 Will do it later.